Problem? Solution? Chime right in!

 - Navarre, Florida

 As far as mild steel activation is concerned, I first do surface polishing until I have the mirror-like appearance; then secondly I hold it in 10% NaOH solution which is at 60 °C; after that I wash it with distilled water; then activate with dilute HCl solution; then wash again with distilled water; and then hold it in the bath.
-Also for SiC particles I washed them with Acetone [linked by editor to product info at Amazon] then with distilled water and then cleaned with 34% HCl solution.
+Also for SiC particles I washed them with Acetone [affil. link to info/product on Amazon] then with distilled water and then cleaned with 34% HCl solution.
 The temperature of bath is 90 °C, and speed of agitation is 150 RPM.
 I am not getting any coating on the substrate.
 I want to know why this is happening?
 Also I want to know how much coating thickness should I get if I hold the substrate for 3 hr in that bath?

 student - Pune, Maharashtra, India